Can You Wear Basketball Shoes on Concrete? (7 FAQs Answered)

 What kind of shoes are best for standing on concrete?

 If you have to stand for long periods of time, or even play sports on concrete, you may think that wearing a pair of basketball shoes would be a good idea.
-But don’t do it—the soles are made for different kinds of terrain and will wear out quickly if you try using them for anything other than basketball.

 Luckily, there are tons of other kinds of shoes that can take abuse from concrete without hurting your wallet.

 Athletic shoes are designed to protect your feet in a variety of ways, but basketball shoes and running shoes aren’t as protective.
-These kinds of shoes tend to be light, flexible, and made for movement.

 If you want something more durable for standing and walking, invest in hiking boots or other kinds of athletic footwear.